vinaychowdary7/MetroNavigationSystem/README.md

-Certainly, let's refine and detail the description of the Java terminal-based project named "Metro Navigation System":
+Certainly, let's refine and detail the description of the Java terminal-based project named "Metro Navigation System":<br>

-Project Overview:
+Project Overview:<br>
 The "Metro Navigation System" is a Java terminal-based application structured into four packages: metroSystem, functionality, maps, and utility.
 Each package serves a specific purpose to enhance the functionality and organization of the system.

 Functionality Package: